partha-bro/study-repo/Web_developer/04-js/README.md

 				true or false

 	3.3 typeof()
-			This method use to find out the datatype of variables.
+			Method use to find out the datatype of variables.

 			typeof(123);		=> 'number'
 			typeof("partha")	=> 'string'